Cloaca: Fish

 Among fish, a true cloaca is present only in elasmobranchs (sharks and rays) and lobe-finned fishes.
 In lampreys and in some ray-finned fishes, part of the cloaca remains in the adult to receive the urinary and reproductive ducts, although the anus always opens separately.
 In chimaeras and most teleosts, however, all three openings are entirely separated.

-Mammals
+Synapsids including mammals

 With a few exceptions noted below, mammals have no cloaca.
 Even in the marsupials that have one, the cloaca is partially subdivided into separate regions for the anus and urethra.

 Diagrams to illustrate the changes in the cloaca in mammals during development.
 A, early embryonic stage, showing the cloaca receiving the urinary bladder, the rectum, and the Wolffian duct, as in non-therian vertebrates.
 B, later stage, showing the beginning of the fold which divides the cloaca into a ventral urogenital sinus which receives the urinary bladder, Wolffian ducts, and ureters, and into a dorsal part which receives the rectum.
 C, further progress of the fold, dividing the cloaca into urogenital sinus and rectum; the ureter has separated from the Wolffian duct and is shifting anteriorly.
 D, completion of the fold, showing complete separation of the cloaca into ventral urogenital sinus and dorsal rectum.

+Non-mammalian synapsids

+A cloacal impression in a trace fossil was created by a non-mammalian synapsid, likely a caseid, has been reported from the early Permian of Germany.
+This indicates the cloaca was located at the base of the tail and was directed downwards.